artasolovev/sbremote_docker/README.md

 You should just need a local home server (standalone instance or linux-base router) with Docker and Python 3 installed.
 The support libraries are listed in `requirements.txt`

+## Usage (by Pull Package)

+1. Pull image `docker pull ghcr.io/artasolovev/sbremote_docker:main`
+2. Run `docker volume create sbremote_data`.
+This will create a volume for config file.
+3. Run `docker run --rm -it --network=host -v sbremote_data:/data ghcr.io/artasolovev/sbremote_docker:main --setup`.
+This will start setup container.
+Follow all the steps.
+If everything is successful, the configuration file will be saved to the sbremote_data.
+Setup container will remove automatically.
+4. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data ghcr.io/artasolovev/sbremote_docker:main --run`.
+This will start Sponsorblock service with your config in sbremote_data volume.
+5. That's all!
+After sometime service will be alive.
+You can watch logs by `docker logs SBRemote` and report issues for some bugs.

-## Usage
+## Usage (by Clone Repo)

 1. Clone this repository `git clone https://github.com/artasolovev/sbremote_docker`
 2. Run `cd sbremote_docker`
-2. Run `docker volume create sbremote_data`.
+3. Run `docker volume create sbremote_data`.
 This will create a volume for config file.
-3. Run `docker build -t sbremote_docker .`.
+4. Run `docker build -t sbremote_docker .`.
 This will build sbremote image.
-4. Run `docker run --rm -it --network=host -v sbremote_data:/data sbremote_docker --setup`.
+5. Run `docker run --rm -it --network=host -v sbremote_data:/data sbremote_docker --setup`.
 This will start setup container.
 Follow all the steps.
 If everything is successful, the configuration file will be saved to the sbremote_data.
 Setup container will remove automatically.
-5. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data sbremote_docker --run`.
+6. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data sbremote_docker --run`.
 This will start Sponsorblock service with your config in sbremote_data volume.
-6. That's all!
+7. That's all!
 After sometime service will be alive.
 You can watch logs by `docker logs SBRemote` and report issues for some bugs.

 ## Limitations